William T. Dickens, PhD

 Offers independent work under the direction of members of the department on a chosen topic.
 Course content depends on instructor.
 May not be substituted for requirements leading to a BA or BS in economics.
-Prereq.
-Senior standing and approval of department chair; economics majors only.
+Requires approval of department chair.
+May be repeated without limit.

 ECON 4993.
 Independent Study.
 1-4 Hours.